sasja-san/ds_prog/README.md

 Here the binaries (`fasmarm` and `ndstool`) needed to make the rom are included.
 Everything *should* just work by running `make rom`.
-The remainder of this contains instructions for setting up the needed tools on an Arch system^[Only tested on Manjaro.
-It's close enough.].
+The remainder of this document contains instructions for setting up the tools needed, on an Arch system[^manjaro].

+[^manjaro]: Only tested on Manjaro.
+It's close enough.